rvrichards/ang2zulu/alpha/README.md

 ##simple.html
 Shows simple use of ng-app and ng-controller.
 The controller also has two variables that are used.
 It also uses inline scripts and not a script file.

+##scope.html
+Here I show rootScope and scope useage.
+You won't get much from the view but confirmation of what is described in the code.